cossacklabs/product-docs/acra/security-controls/zones/_index.md

 The application has to know only the correct ZoneID.
 Decryption keys are stored on the AcraServer which looks them up by the provided ZoneID.

 Since the application does not know that it communicates with AcraServer and believes that it communicates with SQL database, it's tricky how it should know about Zones.
-The SQL query must specify the ZoneID to use in some way, either in the query itself on in the resulting response.
+The SQL query must specify the ZoneID to use in some way, either in the query itself or in the resulting response.

 Several options are supported: